Wildlife of the Lake Tahoe Basin

 Photo by The Green Squirrel / Flickr

 As many travelers know, the Lake Tahoe Basin has no lack of both tree and ground squirrel species.
-The Douglas Squirrel or Chickaree is a spirited and acrobatic squirrel known for its vocalizations — some which sound like sci-fi effects.
-It has a dark brown back, bushy tail, and silvery hair tips and can be found scampering up and down pine trees in search of a perfect pine cone while chattering away the whole time.
+The Douglas Squirrel or Chickaree is a spirited and acrobatic squirrel known for its vocalizations — some of which sound like sci-fi effects.
+It has a dark brown back, bushy tail, and silvery hair tips.
+These cuties can be found scampering up and down pine trees while chattering away the whole time.

 Photo by Steve Hunter / Flickr

-Often confused with a chipmunk, the Golden-mantled Ground Squirrel has a broad white stripe bordering its back and can be found gathering nuts, seeds, grasses, and fruits in the fall before the arrival of cold weather.
-The golden mantle species is the most common of the Sierra ground squirrels and are known to gather in campgrounds and lunch spots.
+Often confused with a chipmunk, the Golden-mantled Ground Squirrel has a broad white stripe on its back.
+They can be found gathering nuts, seeds, grasses, and fruits in the fall before the arrival of cold weather.
+The golden mantle squirrel is the most common Sierra ground squirrel.
+They are known to gather in campgrounds and lunch spots.

 The first thing you want to do if you see a squirrel is back away slowly while making yourself appear as big as possible.
-Okay, we’re joking, but these little critters can unnecessarily become used to foods presented by humans such as bird feeders and improperly discarded food so it is a good idea to minimize those opportunities and let them enjoy their natural diet instead.
+Okay, we’re joking, but these little critters can unnecessarily become used to foods presented by humans such as bird feeders and improperly discarded food.
+It is a good idea to minimize those opportunities and let them enjoy their natural diet instead.

-The best time to see a squirrel is when the weather is warm so late spring to early fall are perfect times for visitors with “see some squirrels” scribbled on their bucket list.
+The best time to see a squirrel is when the weather is warm.
+Late spring to early fall are perfect times for visitors with “see some squirrels” scribbled on their bucket list.

 Request a Travel Guide